Payphone: United Kingdom

 There is a £0.40 connection charge, in addition to the "per minute" charges shown below, and a minimum charge of £0.60.
-Some payphones also offer SMS and e-mail service, both of which are charged at £0.20 per message, and must be paid for using cash.
+Some payphones also offer SMS and e-mail service, both charged at £0.20 per message.

 United States

+"Dead-heads"--non-subscriber users who make a call at a place of business and do not pay for it--may have influenced the development of the payphone.
+The Wisconsin Telephone Company in 1893, for example, attempted to put an end to this practice by implementing ten-cent coin slots so that users had to pay for the call.
+The idea behind this was to reduce the financial stress a smaller business may face from having dead-heads.